How it works

 As a rule, the longer and more complicated your separation is, the more it will cost.
 A drawn-out Court battle can cost upwards of $40,000 per person.

-That’s why all of the members of The Separation Guide network believe that Court should be a last resort.
+That’s why all of The Separation Guide network members believe that Court should be a last resort.
 We want to help guide you to the simplest process for you that can also give you a fair and equitable outcome.

 The costs of separation depend on many factors, including: